UrbanCode/Tibco-UCD/README.md

 * Deploy Tibco Enterprise Archive (.ear)

 ## Compatibility
-This plug-in requires version 6.1.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.1.1 or later of IBM UrbanCode Deploy and version 5.7 or later of TIBCO.

 ## Build
 Download the entire Tibco-UCD and run the `gradle` command in the top level folder.